 Can the new type of coronavirus be transmitted via food and objects?

-Updated BfR FAQ dated 14 May 2020
+Updated BfR FAQ dated 15 February 2021

 What do we know so far about the new type of virus-related respiratory tract disorder?

-The new type of respiratory tract disorder COVID-19 is based on an infection with the new type of coronavirus (SARS-CoV-2), according to the current state of knowledge.
+The new type of respiratory tract disorder COVID-19 is based on an infection with the new type of coronavirus (SARS-CoV-2).
 Knowledge about the exact transmission methods of this coronavirus is still limited.
-However, the transmission method of other closely related coronaviruses are well known.
+However, the transmission methods of other closely related coronaviruses are well known.
 Different types of coronavirus typically trigger conventional colds in humans.
-Moreover, other coronaviruses, such as the SARS and MERS coronaviruses, have occurred in the past which have led to severe respiratory tract disorders.
-The main target organs of the coronavirus in humans are the respiratory tract organs.
+Moreover, other coronaviruses, such as the SARS and MERS coronaviruses, have occurred in the past and have led to severe respiratory tract disorders.
+The main target organs of coronaviruses in humans are the respiratory tract organs.

 Can imported goods from regions where the disease has spread be sources of an infection in humans?